vidbina/vidbina.github.io/_posts/2017-12-27-nix-set-laziness.markdown

 which resulted to the resulting derivation having some properly overriden attributes and some attributes evaluated against the original attributes (i.e.: being from the left-hand set) contributing to some confusion. :sob:

+Future me reading this... you've been warned. :rage: